vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * :ref:`from-nothing-to-unprivileged-shell`
 * :ref:`unprivileged-shell-to-privileged-shell`

 In this blog, we have mentioned, what can be done in each stages.
-Have also provided :ref:`tips-and-tricks` for solving the VMs. :doc:`LFF-IPS-P2-VulnerabilityAnalysis` could also be referred for exploitation of any particular services (As, it provides information such as "If you have found service X (like ssh, Apache tomcat, JBoss, iscsi etc.), how they can be exploited").
-There are also appendix related to :ref:`A1-Local-file-Inclusion` and :ref:`A2-File-Upload`
+Have also provided :ref:`tips-and-tricks` for solving the VMs. :doc:`LFF-IPS-P2-VulnerabilityAnalysis` could also be referred for exploitation of any particular services (i.e. it provides information such as "If you have found service X (like ssh, Apache tomcat, JBoss, iscsi etc.), how they can be exploited").
+There are also appendixes related to :ref:`A1-Local-file-Inclusion` and :ref:`A2-File-Upload`

 .. _finding-the-ip-address:

 Finding the IP address
 ======================

+Before, exploiting any machine, we need to figure out it IP address.

 Netdiscover
 -----------